FAQ

 What is the Aurora Humanitarian Initiative?

-The Aurora Humanitarian Initiative is a foundation that seeks to address on-the-ground humanitarian challenges around the world with the focus on helping the most destitute.
+Aurora Humanitarian Initiative Foundation Inc. is a nonprofit organization that seeks to address on-the-ground humanitarian challenges around the world with the focus on helping the most destitute.
 Its mission is rooted in the Armenian history as the Initiative was founded on behalf of the survivors of the Armenian Genocide and in gratitude to their saviors and strives to transform this experience into a global movement.

 All Aurora’s activities are based on the universal concept of Gratitude in Action.
-It implies that countless people around the world who have received aid in time of crisis can best express their gratitude by offering similar assistance to someone else.
-By involving Aurora supporters around the world, this will become a global endeavor that will snowball to expand the circle of saviors and most importantly – the number of those saved.
+It implies that countless people around the world who have received aid in times of crisis can best express their gratitude by offering similar assistance to others.
+By engaging Aurora supporters around the world, this becomes a global endeavor that snowballs, to expand the circle of saviors and most importantly – the number of those saved.

 Addressing urgent humanitarian challenges, the Initiative provides a second chance to those who need it the most.
 True to its vision – “We believe that even in the darkest times, a brighter future is in the hands of those who are committed to giving others help and hope” – Aurora welcomes all who embrace this philosophy.